fnky/editorial/README.md

 Editorial is a blog and editor interface for my personal website.
 It's powered by Next.js, Recoil, rich-markdown-editor and more.

-It is still under development and lacks a few features.
+> It is still under development and doesn't work as intended yet.

 ![A screenshot of Editorial](preview.png)